-- Finalised version of Byelaw (agreed by Full Authority) sent to the Marine Management Organisation (MMO). - The MMO quality assures the byelaw including determining whether the correct process has been followed.
-(Defra's IFCA Byelaw Making Guidance) and assessing the evidence. - Application for confirmation of the Byelaw will be made to the Secretary of State
+- Finalised version of Byelaw (agreed by the B&PSC) sent to the Marine Management Organisation (MMO). - The MMO quality assures the byelaw including determining whether the correct process has been followed.
+(Defra's IFCA Byelaw Making Guidance) and assessing the evidence.
+(A Final Impact Assessment is submitted) - Application for confirmation of the Byelaw will be made to the Secretary of State